bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 Note that the target datafile would contain the `value` part of the pairs.
 For example, `RBC`, `WBC`, `0`, `1` etc.

+### Field: Meaning

+__Value Status__: OPTIONAL

+The `Meaning` field in the data dictionary specifies an ontology term that provides a precise meaning for the field being described.
+This is optional but we strongly encourage its use in order to make data more easily searchable.
+Terms may be drawn from any published ontology.
+The identifiers for terms MUST either be fully qualified Internationalized Resource Identifiers (IRIs) that are resolvable, for example, [http://purl.bioontology.org/ontology/MESH/D004906](http://purl.bioontology.org/ontology/MESH/D004906), or OBO Identifiers.

 ### Field: Notes

 __Value Status__: OPTIONAL